A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 You can track revenue and trends by sorting data by date range or type of business and then drill down further into service requests, types of service, response times, technician, etc., to see exactly what’s driving revenue.

-This granular information would show you where you should be focusing your efforts to drive further revenue.
+This granular information can show where you should be focusing your efforts to drive further revenue.

 Track Technician & CSR Performance